sagar-cybersec/Phishing-Simulation-PowerShell-Detection/readme.md

 - Once user enters their username and password.
 Clicking on signin gets connected to server in kali and request .hta file to be downloaded in user's/victim's machine.
 - PowerShell payload gets executed when user open that file.
 - Users login credentials get stored in attacker's device which can be exploited by attacker to perform further actions based on their goal.

+> ⚠️ Note: The payload used in this lab is non-malicious and strictly for educational purposes.

 ---